ENCCS/vasp-best-practices/content/fcc_Si.md

 * An introductory example for working with VASP
 * In general, examples are chosen for fast calculation
-* Use different job scripts and submit to the Slurm job scheduler
+* Use different job scripts, submit to the Slurm job scheduler (Tetralith) or run interactively (MeluXina)
-* Load and use modules for VASP, gnuplot, python, ASE
+* Use VASP, gnuplot, python, ASE
 * bash shell scripts

 `````{callout} System-specific instructions